 Today the Little Sisters continue the charism of Saint Jeanne Jugan at St. Joseph’s Home for the Elderly and maintain a prayerful and attentive presence with our elderly Residents, who derive strength and peace from this assurance.

-For more information about Saint Jeanne Jugan and the Little Sisters of the Poor, click here.
+For more information about Saint Jeanne Jugan, her work, and the Little Sisters of the Poor, click here.